inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 makes requests to
 `GET {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` to check on the status of the aggregation job.
-If the continuation is not finished yet, the Helper MAY wait for the job to complete.
+If the continuation is not finished yet, the Helper MAY wait to respond until continuation is complete.
 Once the continuation is ready, or if it is already ready, the Helper responds with HTTP status 200 OK and a body consisting of an `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".

 If the continuation is not finished yet, and the Helper chooses not to wait for